john-h-kastner/liquid-structures/README.md

 *Purely Functional Data Structures*.
 I believe that this was because LiquidHaskell could not show that minimum after merging two heaps must be the minimum of one of the input heaps.
-I was able to encode a variant of this fact into the type of `merge` in a way that enable LiquidHaskell to check the function.
+I was able to encode a variant of this fact into the type of `merge` in a way that enabled LiquidHaskell to check the function.

 The new type of the function says that any element that is at least as small as the minimum of both input heaps must be at least as small as the minimum of the